-Parameter Default Description

-P101 Transducer 2 = dB6 Type of transducer being used.

-P102 Material 1 = liquid Material in the vessel, either liquid

-or solid.
-If the solid lays flat, then it

-can be entered as liquid.

-P104 1 = metres Select units to be used for

-Measurement programming measurement

-Units information.

-P105 6 m Distance from the face of the

-Empty Level transducer to the material at the

-bottom of the vessel.

-P106 5.7 m Distance from the empty level (0%

-Span full) to span (100% full).
+PARAMETER DEFAULT DESCRIPTION P101 Transducer 2 = dB6 Type of transducer being used.
+P102 Material 1 = Liquid Material in the vessel, either liquid or solid.
+If the solid lays flat, then it can be programmed as liquid.
+P104 Measurement Units 1 = metres Select units to be used for programming measurement information.
+P105 Empty Level 6m Distance from the face of the transducer to the material at the bottom of the vessel.
+P106 Span 5.7m Distance from the empty level (0% full) to span (100% full).